lightyfr/lightyfr/README.md

 ### 🚀 Aspiring Computer Scientist | Neuroscience Enthusiast | High School Innovator

-I'm currently a high school student with a 4.28 GPA at Lightridge High School, working hard toward my dream of studying Computer Science at Georgia Tech.
+I'm currently a high school student at Lightridge High School, working hard toward my dream of studying Computer Science at Georgia Tech.
 With my diverse experiences in coding, research, leadership, and nonprofit work, I’m passionate about building impactful projects and learning new technologies that make a difference.

 ---